 (So, it looks like I have been blogging for four years now.
 Woohoo!!!
 It was my intention to write an anniversary post, but, as some of you might have surmised from the frequency of my recent posts, I have been busy.
 I am currently covering for a couple of different people at work and, at the same time, working on some large projects that are very important and due shortly.
 This often leaves me frazzled and just out of juice by the end of the day.
 There seems to be a light at the end of the tunnel, but until I am completely out of that tunnel, I will not focus on the light.
 Knowing me, an avalanche will block the exit and the light will vanish.
 Oh, and once I’m out of that dark, dreadful tunnel, I will be fully entering a new position, which comes with a load of new stress.
 It sounds like a bunch of excuses, but, we all know that self-care is very important.
 I have to say that especially for myself because I often push that truth aside… That means that my posts still might be sporadic for the next foreseeable future and I might miss some of your posts.
 If I miss one that you think I should absolutely see, please feel free to send me an email through my Contact page and I will check it out when I am able to.

 Look at me hijacking my own post… I promise, I will get back on topic, but I just wanted to ramble a bit more since apparently, this is also somewhat my anniversary post.
 Last year, I started Fun With Countries – a new series about different countries.
 Unfortunately, I did not take it past just a couple of installments.
 I do want to do more.
 I always want to do more… The one thing that does keep me going is “A Girl From The Apple Orchard.”
-It is a self0imposed challenge and I hate losing challenges, so I plow along.
+It is a self-imposed challenge and I hate losing challenges, so I plow along.
 Catch up on previous parts today because Part 6 is coming this Thursday!)

 Recently, I have been toying with the idea of incorporating Twitter more on those days when I am just too drained to post here.
 It is not to replace long-form but to maintain the interactions.
 I really do enjoy hearing from you.
 I have not hashed out the idea fully, yet, but if you are on Twitter, and see me post sometimes, feel free to respond and say “Hi” or whatever.
 For now, it’s mostly an echo chamber, which defeats the whole purpose.

-Are you as lost in this virtual/ blogging/ writing world as I am?)
+(Are you as lost in this virtual/ blogging/ writing world as I am?)

 Sorry about that.
 My fingers just kept on typing and I could not make them stop.
 Well, that is a lie, but no one would probably know if I had not admitted it.
 Right?
 That brings us back to the change in the news between decades ago and now.
 No, I am not going to talk about fake news and opinion pieces.
 Yes, it seems that it is hard to actually find news nowadays.
 So much (most?) of it is just covered in opinion batter, deep-fried in opinion, dipped in opinion, and served with opinion.
 On Sunday, I watched a short video about the ‘contamination’ of Johnson & Johnson vaccines.
 As a result, millions of them had to be disposed of.
 The contamination was mentioned at the beginning of the video and then never again.
-Instead, the rest of the clip focused on higher than demand supply of vaccines and people who encouraged others to take the COVID-19 shot.
+Instead, the rest of the clip focused on supply higher than demand for vaccines and people who encouraged others to take the COVID-19 shot.
 I clicked on the video to find out what the contamination was.
 Unfortunately, I was unable to find out from either the article or the video.
 Maybe it was a bad source.
 Probably.
 But, that does not give us permission to just not give people the whole story.

 Apparently, after a bit more digging, I found out that the contamination due to the lack of a hygiene regiment of some of the employees at the production plant.